 The latest Pikes Peak also adopts Ducati’s signature single-sided swingarm and Marchesini forged wheels that shave 8.8 pounds off the base model Multi.
 Renewed geometry adjusts rake to 25.75 degrees and elongates the wheelbase to 62.8 inches.
 Those figures may seem like a step in the wrong direction for the Pikes Peak’s sporty ambitions, but Ducati reports that the new dimensions strike a balance between agility, stability, and comfort.
 After spending considerable time aboard the V4 PP, it’s hard to argue with them.

 In addition to the Multistrada’s superbike-derived V4 Granturismo powerplant, Ducati outfits the adventure bike in the same Öhlins Smart EC 2.0 suspension and Brembo Stylema calipers found on its Panigale V4 sportbike.
 Pairing that potent package with a Marchesini forged wheelset delivers the power of a perennial heavyweight with the agility of a twinkle-toed featherweight.
-Steering is light and direct, and holds a line with precision and predictability.
+Steering is light and direct.
+It holds a line with precision and predictability.
 The Pikes Peak is ready to tip in at a moment’s notice, and it dives into corners with the slightest input.

 The bike’s sporty demeanor is most evident in the esses, where the V4’s counter-rotating crankshaft and lightweight Marchesini wheels allow the 527-pound adventure bike to two-step with the lithest sportbikes.
 While the Multistrada’s snappy side-to-side transitions belie its size and weight, the chassis is just as composed at corner entry and exit.
 The Granturismo V4’s 170 peak horsepower and 92.2 lb-ft of torque may steal the headlines but the Brembo radial master cylinder and Stylema calipers easily tame the fire-breathing mill.